Set up a production environment

-Use the following information to set up and manage your production-level full Terra node.
-This information has been tested against RPM-based Linux distributions only.
+Use this guide to set up and manage a production-level full Terra node.

-For information about running a validator node, see Validator Guide.
+For information about running a validator node, visit the validator guide.

-terrad does not require a super user account, during the setup process you'll need super user permission to create and modify some files.
-In general, to run
+Although Terrad does not require a super user account, during the setup process you'll need super user permission to create and modify some files.
+It is strongly recommended to use a normal user when running Terrad.

-terrad is set to open 1024 files.
-However, we recommend you increase this amount.
+Terrad is set to open 1024 files by default.
+It is recommended that you increase this amount.

 /etc/security/limits.conf* to increase the amount, where